gnicol/GitSwarm/perforce_swarm/doc-ce/migrate_ci_to_ce/README.md

 Also check on your GitSwarm server.

 ```
-# On your GitLab server:
+# On your GitSwarm server:
 sudo gitswarm-rake gitswarm:backup:create SKIP=repositories,uploads
 ```